Scouted selects products independently. If you purchase something from our posts, we may earn a small commission.

-Is it just me or are cookbooks back?
-I’ve always loved cookbooks but for a while there, I was getting my recipes online.
+Is it just me or have cookbooks officially made a comeback?
+I’ve always loved cookbooks but for a while there, I was getting all my recipes online.
 But what cookbooks lack in brevity, they make up for it with personalities that make you feel as though you’re cooking with them in the kitchen, travel stories that make you feel like each bite is a different part of the world, or a restaurant book that lets you recreate your favorite recipes at home, in my opinion, cookbooks are the perfect gift.
-To help you select the perfect cookbook for you and yours this holiday season, we’ve rounded up some of our all time favorites (for gifting or for just keeping).
+To help you select the perfect cookbook for you and yours this year (the holidays are just around the corner, after all), we’ve rounded up some of our all time favorites for 2021 (for gifting or for just keeping).

 The Food Lab